gwoliveira/translator/README.md

 translator
 ==========

-just a selenium interface for google translate
+Just a selenium interface for google translate.

+The version without javascript is faster.